JasonOna/josemarix/_posts/2024-03-25-donut-judge.md

 comments: false
 ---

 So, why donuts?
 I feel that donuts are a universally regarded as a happy treat.
 I wanted to take something that lasts mere seconds (at least when I get my hands on them) and set them in ceramic to last a lifetime.
 I’ve sculpted and shaped each donut into ones with sprinkles, abstract designs and inspiration from the French cruller (my personal favorite)!

-## Here’s the process:
+## Here’s the process

 ### 1. Each donut starts as a mound of clay approximately 1 lb in weight